NCAR/wrf-python/README.md

 # wrf-python

-A package for users of the Weather Research and Forecasting (WRF) Model.
-This package contains over 30 diagnostics calculations, interpolation routines, and utilities to help with plotting.
+A collection of diagnostic and interpolation routines for use with output from the Weather Research and Forecasting (WRF-ARW) Model.

 Documentation is available at: